bazileros/bazileros/README.md

 <p align="center">

-  I'm an 18 y/old high school graduate enrolled at the ALX Software Engineering program 🎓<br>
+  Hello I'm a UJ  Alumni enrolled at the ALX Software Engineering program 🎓<br>

  from Johannesburg, South Africa.